antronerds/r2-tutorials/docs/Differential_Expression.md

 [**Figure 4b: Click the gear icon to customize the appearance of the result plot with _plot options_.**](_static/images/FindDiff/Result_adjusted_with_plotoptions.png)

-Thus with a click on the gear icon, you are offered many options to customize the appearance of this plot direcly.
-The first setting in the plot options menu, **graph type**, enables you to effortlessly switch between various graph types as well.
+Thus, with a click on the **gear icon**, you are offered many options to customize the appearance of this plot directly.
+The **graph type** (e.g. violin plot, box plot, YY plot etc.) can be changed as well with one click in the plot options menu.
+It is the first setting in the *General tab* of the plot options menu.
 Each graph type might offer an alternative perspective on the same data.

 In the picture below you can see a few examples: a rainbow plot, a box plot with scatter and a ridge plot.